tensorchord/pgvecto.rs-docs/src/usage/search.md

 * You create a multicolumn vector index containing a vector column and many payload columns.
 * The `WHERE` clause in a query is just simple like `(id % 2 = 0) AND (age >  50)`.

-Prefilter is also used in internal implementation for handling deleted rows in pgvecto.rs.
+Prefilter is also used in internal implementation for handling deleted rows in `pgvecto.rs`.

 Prefilter may have a negative impact on precision.
 Test the precision before using it.